Voyage of the Brooklyn Saints: Sandwich Islands

 While the Brooklyn was delivering its 800 pounds of freight, they secretly picked up at least three brass cannon mounted as light artillery, powder, shot, and a large supply of ammunition that had been shipped there by A. G. Benson the previous fall.
-The weapons were pressed into military service and used by Commodore Robert Stockton.
+The weapons were pressed into military service and used by Commodore Stockton.

-The passengers proceeded on shore at Honolulu to explore and to purchase fresh fruit.
+At Honolulu, the passengers left the ship to explore and to purchase fresh fruit.
 Brannan noticed that George Sirrine was not buying anything, as all the others were, and asked him why.
-Sirrine replied that prior to sailing from New York Brannan had called for anyone with money to spare to donate to help others afford the cost of the voyage.
+Sirrine replied that prior to departure from New York Brannan had called for anyone with money to spare to donate to help others afford the cost of the voyage.
 George gave Brannan every dollar he had, not withholding any.
-Brannan promptly returned $50 to buy fruit.
+Brannan promptly returned $50 so he could buy fruit.

 Kittleman twins

 A potential international incident was averted when, "during the ship Brooklyn layover in Honolulu, several natives came aboard and when they saw the 9-month old Kittleman twin girls, Sally and Hannah, they were delighted and immediately wanted permission to take them ashore and show them to their Queen.
 The request was granted, but after they had been gone more than two hours, the mother Eliza became alarmed.
 The ship's crew organized a posse and were ready to start the search when two young native girls came running toward the ship with the infants.
 They brought numerous gifts from the Queen for their mother."

-Bidding the Smith family a temporary farewell, the Brooklyn began the final leg of the journey.
+Bidding the Smith family a temporary farewell, on June 30, 1846, (Note: Hansen notes that Edward Kemble recalled the date as July 2.) the Brooklyn began the final leg of the journey.
 It took a month to reach the California shores.
 About a hundred miles out, they experienced a three-day calm, then a strong trade wind carried them speedily to the coast.
 Brooklyn remained at the Farallon Islands until morning, proceeding through the Golden Gate with some trepidation.